 Also known as clamp valves, pinch valves are designed to control or shut off the flow from abrasive, granular, fibrous, or corrosive media.
 The Pinch Valve finds its wide application as an isolating or regulating valve for sludges, dust, emulsions, gaseous materials, powder, compressed air, granulates, pellets, etc.

 Working principle of a Pinch Valve

 A pinch valve has three major parts: (i) a housing, (ii) an elastomeric rubber sleeve, and (iii) end connections.
-The elastomeric tube is fitted into the housing from inlet to outlet with a pinch bar mechanism and is the only component to be in contact with the flowing media.
+The elastomeric tube is fitted into the housing from the inlet to the outlet with a pinch bar mechanism and is the only component to be in contact with the flowing media.
 The end connections can be screwed, bolted, or threaded at each end to provide support and connection.

 The pinch mechanism can be of various types.
-A simple screw-operated mechanism with pinch only on one side of the tube or a differential screw with two pinching mechanisms.
+A simple screw-operated mechanism with a pinch only on one side of the tube or a differential screw with two pinching mechanisms.
 Mechanical mechanisms using air or hydraulic pressure to squeeze the tube can also be used.

 In normal conditions, the pinch valve is open.
-When the air or hydraulic pressure is applied to the valve, it pushes down the elastomeric rubber sleeve, creating a pinching effect.
+When air or hydraulic pressure is applied to the valve, it pushes down the elastomeric rubber sleeve, creating a pinching effect.
 When the sleeve is fully pinched, the flow is restricted, and the valve is closed.
 The rubber sleeve in a pinch valve has the capability to trap the particles around it, providing an excellent shut-off.